PhilChodrow/PIC16A/syllabus.md

 I've included a considerable amount of flexibility in this course.
 If you anticipate extended difficulties related to participation or assignments, reach out to me at the earliest opportunity.
 We'll find a path that prioritizes your wellbeing while still enabling you to succeed in the course.
+I've given some examples below about some situations in which I hope you'll reach out.
 4. **We've got your back.** As the instructor, I'm available to you through multiple channels.
 You also have an amazing support team---your TAs, LAs, and peers are all here to help you in your learning journey.

 <div class="fancy-h1"> Who Am I? </div>